 - Delaware Park: DelawarePark.com/igaming/

 Regulatory Body: PA Gaming Control Board

 Eleven of Pennsylvania’s land-based casinos have applied for online gaming licenses to date.
-Meadows Racetrack & Casino and Lady Luck Casino Nemacolin are the only casinos that have not applied for an online gaming license of any type.
+Meadows Racetrack & Casino and Lady Luck Casino Nemacolin are the only casinos that have not applied for an internet gaming license of any type.